cecilia-zica/cecilia-zica/README.md

 🧠 I see technology as a bridge — between logic and creativity, cultures and people, ideas and impact.

-From organizing large student events to studying in Germany 🇩🇪 and solo traveling across Europe, I’ve learned to navigate challenges, communicate across cultures, and thrive in diverse environments.
+From organizing classes in large student events to studying in Germany 🇩🇪 and solo traveling across Europe, I’ve learned to navigate challenges, communicate across cultures, and thrive in diverse environments.
 I bring not just technical skills, but a global mindset and a deep passion for learning.

 ---

 ### 👩‍💻 What I’m Focused On
-- Building strong foundations in **web development** and **programming**
+- Strengthening my foundations in **programming, web development**, and **data analysis**
-- Exploring **R, Python, Git**, and software development best practices
+- Practicing with **Python, R**, and version control (**Git/GitHub**)
-- Preparing for **remote opportunities** in international teams and my first internship 🌐
+- Preparing for opportunities — **remote or in-person** — where I can grow, contribute, and collaborate in diverse teams 🌐

 ---
 What I value: